 In-house employee training programs are essential to teach employees about storm water management, pollution prevention and BMPs.
 Well-trained employees can reduce human errors that lead to accidental releases or spills.
 The employees should have the tools and knowledge to immediately begin cleaning up a spill if one should occur.
 Employee training programs should instill all personnel with a thorough understanding of their Storm Water Pollution Prevention Plan (SWPPP), including BMPs, processes and materials they are working with, safety hazards, practices for preventing discharges and procedures for responding quickly and properly to toxic and hazardous material incidents.
-Training on storm water management and BMPs can be incorporated into the Police Academy or other safety or health training programs.
+Typically, most facilities have employee-training programs.
+Usually these address such areas as health and safety training and fire protection.
+Training on storm water management and BMPs can be incorporated into these programs.